berrlang/berr/README.md

 ```

 Of course this is all just an idea.
 I don't even know how to make a programming language so this might stay an idea.

+Idk why but the syntax highlighting looks nice.
+Idk what lang uses that syntax highlighting but ok.